owncast/owncast.github.io/content/docs/appearance.md

 - `#followers-collection` The collection of followers.
 - `#modal-container` The container for the modals.
 - `#chat-container` The container for the chat.
+- `.chat-message_user` A user-sent chat message.
+- `.chat-message_system` A system-sent chat message.
+- `.chat-message_social` A social message from the Fediverse.
+- `.followers-follower` A single Follower in the followers collection.